-In 2016 we told you about the R22 phase out and with summer approaching, Peitz Service Experts wanted to remind you of your options.
+In 2016 we told you about the R22 phase out and with cooling season approaching, Peitz Service Experts wanted to remind you of your options.

-If you have air conditioning equipment installed prior to 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
+If you have an air conditioner installed before 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
 The EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

 Launching in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will pretty much no longer be allowed.

 R22 refrigerant is no longer made in North America.

 You can purchase recycled R22 now for existing AC equipment that use this certain refrigerant.

 The cost of R22 is rising because of the dropping supply, and will no longer be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
 However, if your air conditioner was manufactured before January 2010, you have a few options: